emmajanedrews/base-template/_posts/2017-07-12-how-carter-property-group-is-different.md

 After getting my license in 2005, I worked first as an individual agent before meeting Ashley in 2008.

-One of the things I found most interesting about my job with Carter Property Group is that I’ve been put in a position where I’ve done the things I am best at.
+One of the things I found most interesting about my job with The Carter Property Group is that I’ve been put in a position where I’ve done the things I am best at.

 There’s a high level of customer service, communication, and organization here.
 The opportunities I’ve found here remind me of the reason I got into real estate to begin with.